 How to read sports betting odds is a search that a lot of people have looked up since sports betting legislation started to sweep across the nation.
 For a lot of gamblers that are just starting out, the odds just look like a bunch of numbers and team names.
 There truly is a method to the madness.

-Let’s go back to Sunday December 1, 2019 and examine the NFL slate with a handful of games and betting odds from that day.
+Let’s go back to a Sunday and examine the NFL slate with a handful of games and betting odds from that day.

 |451||Green Bay||-6.5 (-105)||-290||44 (-110)|

 |453||Washington||+10.5 (-110)||+420||39 (-105)|

 |454||Carolina||-10.5 (-110)||-515||39 (-115)|

 All betting odds screens will look a little bit different, but many will be sectioned off into columns like this or will have different tabs to show the Spread, Money Line, and the Total.

 Let’s start with the numbers on the far left, 451, 452, 453, etc. These are called “Rotation Numbers” and they are extremely important.
 Look at game 453/454 between Washington and Carolina.
 What if the Washington Capitals and the Carolina Hurricanes also had games that day?
 In fact, in the NBA, the Washington Wizards did have a game that day.